Inc-G/Q_learning_briscola/README.md

 ## Estimate the number of points:

-The function this model tries to approximate is the function that sends a state-action pair (s,a) to the expectation of the discounted sum of the number of points I make.
+The function the neural network tries to approximate is the function that sends a state-action pair (s,a) to the expectation of the discounted sum of the number of points I make.
 The math under the hood is very similar to the one above, I report below the salient steps.

 **TL;DR**:I use the Bellman equation with gamma = .8 and .9, and the reward being the number of points I win or lose at each hand.